 Maybe your regular laundry, but skip this for your cloth diapers.

-Conclusion - The Best and Worst Cloth Diaper Detergents
+Conclusion - The Best and Worst Laundry Detergents for Cloth Diapers

 So what is the best detergent for cloth diapers?